What does Perinatal mean?

 Thrive Perinatal specifically helps future, new and expectant mums through the perinatal period from pregnancy planning through to when your child is about 1 year of age, and focuses on addressing pregnancy and baby-related issues.

 What makes Thrive Perinatal different from other services?

-Can I see you for other GP related medical concerns?
+Can I see you for other GP-related medical concerns?

-Thrive Perinatal focuses on helping women with perinatal issues, mostly before pregnancy, during pregnancy and in the first year after birth.
+Dr Miranda Bradley focuses on helping women with perinatal issues, mostly before pregnancy, during pregnancy and in the first year after birth.
 This medical service aims to complement your usual GP care.
 It is encouraged that you establish a relationship with a regular GP to provide ongoing healthcare for you and your family.

-Do you do "Shared Antenatal Care"?
+Do you offer "Shared Antenatal Care"?